projjal/loxy/README.md

-# loxy
+# Loxy
-loxy is an HTTP proxy server
+loxy is a Man-in-the-Middle HTTP/HTTPS proxy server.